How to Rent a Car Trailer

 Renting a car trailer is the cheaper option if you only need one for a single move.
 You can rent a trailer at a starting daily rate of $90.
 Keep in mind that a car trailer can cost $4,000 or more when purchased brand new.
 You may consider buying one only if you plan to haul your vehicle several times in the next few years to make the savings in rentals worth the initial investment.

-What is the best way to insure your belongings when you rent a car trailer?
+What is the cheapest way to tow a car?

 Article sources